Towards a $\cos(2\varphi)$ Josephson element using aluminum junctions with well-transmitted channels: Transmissions distribution from Multiple Andreev Reflections

 \section{Transmissions distribution from Multiple Andreev Reflections}

 We now turn to low-temperature measurements to fully characterize the pinJJs by exploiting the phenomenon of multiple Andreev reflections (MAR)~\cite{averin_ac_1995, bratus_theory_1995, cuevas_hamiltonian_1996}.
 Under a voltage bias $V$, a dissipative current flows through a JJ with an amplitude that is highly dependent on the weak link transmissions ${\tau_i}$.
 This quasiparticle current arises from successive Andreev reflections at the interfaces between the weak link and the superconducting electrodes.
 When $\frac{2 \Delta}{n}\le |eV| < \frac{2 \Delta}{n-1}$, the $n$-th order MAR process is dominant ($n\geq2$ being an integer), which involves $n-1$ Andreev reflections and the transfer of a charge $ne$ leading to a current scaling like $\sum \tau_i ^n $.
 Below the gap $|eV| < 2\Delta$, the current $I$ is thus significant only in junctions with well-transmitted conduction channels, being highly nonlinear in ${\tau_i}$, and the $I(V)$ characteristic displays kinks at voltages $eV = 2\Delta/n$ that are indicative of MAR.
 Previous studies on superconducting atomic contacts~\cite{bretheau_superconducting_2012} and semiconducting nanowires~\cite{goffman_conduction_2017} have shown that fitting these features using MAR theory allows to estimate the number of conduction channels and their transmissions~\cite{scheer_conduction_1997, riquelme_distribution_2005}.
-We apply the same method to determine the transmission distribution of conduction channels in our pinJJs.
+We apply the same method to estimate the transmission distribution of conduction channels in our pinJJs.

 Figure \ref{fig:MAR}a shows the current-voltage $I(V)$ characteristics measured at 10 mK for four pinJJs with resistances $R_J$ ranging from 1 to 10 k$\Omega$, illustrating four different distributions of conduction channels.
 The used setup is described in Appendix~\ref{sec:measurement}.
 Further data are available in Appendix~\ref{sec:SM_additionnalIV}.
 The junction with the largest resistance (grey curve) displays the $I(V)$ characteristic of a standard tunnel junction with three distinct parts: a supercurrent branch, an insulating behavior within the superconducting gap ($|eV| < 2\Delta$), and a quasiparticle branch at large voltage with a resistance close to $R_J$.
 The insulating region indicates that, for this particular junction, all conduction channels have very low transmission ($\tau \ll 1$), suggesting that no pinhole formed during the nanofabrication process.